angelatsai1214/cse15l-lab-reports/index.md

 ## About Me!
 I am a first year student studying ""Math and Computer Science** at *UC San Diego*!
 My home town is Los Angeles.
-I recently got a pin and I really like the quote on it:
+I recently got a pin and I would like to share the quote on it:
-> “The Only Person You Should Compare Yourself to is The Person that You Were Yesterday.”
+> “The only person you should compare yourself to is the person that you were yesterday.”
+I really like this quote because it reminds me that I shouldn't be intimidated the fact that I am entering a very competitive field and there are many good CS people out there, rather I should only compare with myself and be proud of my progress along the way!

 ---